No time or resources? No problem!

 3) Open up your communication using an approach that assesses your audience – such as a question – and adapt accordingly.

 Shortcut #5: Gather Feedback

-This tip sheet was the first one created three years ago.
-Now there are more than 30 available at the link above.
-Quick tips can be a life saver when resources are limited.
+This tip sheet was the first one created.
+Now there are more than 40 available here.
+Quick tips can be a lifesaver when resources are limited.

 “Efficiency is doing things right, effectiveness is doing the right things”